 Senior Project Manager and Architect

 Chris Jordan attended Clemson University for his master's degree in architecture and has worked at Georgetown University since 1986.
 Some of his major past projects include the Wagner Alumni House, the Rafik B. Hariri Building, the award-winning Calcagnini Contemplative Center, the 2011-2013 renovations of Nevils residence halls, and the Thompson Athletic Center.
 Currently, he is managing the construction of the East West Roadway and the Cooper Field Project.

 Lenn Robinson earned his undergraduate degree in architecture at Howard University and his master's at the Catholic University of America.
 He has worked at Georgetown since 1992 and managed many major projects, such as the renovations to the Village A, Darnell, New South, Copley residence halls, as well as the consolidation of LXR (Loyola, Xavier, and Ryder) into a single hall.
 Recently, he was in charge of the award-winning Georgetown School of Continuing Studies on Massachusetts Avenue, and the renovation of the Healey Family Student Center in the New South Building.
 Currently, he is the project manager of the new Pedro Arrupe, S.J. residence hall.

 Amy Sanderson, A.I.A

 Joseph E. Taylor, A.I.A.

 Joseph is a licensed architect in Washington, DC with more than 40 years of experience in private practice specializing in residential, ecclesiastical and healthcare building types.
 Prior to joining Georgetown University, he headed his design firm, JET Architects, and was an adjunct professor at Howard University teaching Design Studio in the School of Architecture.
 He holds a Master of Architecture in Healthcare Design & Planning from the Georgia Institute of Technology and a Bachelor of Architecture from Howard University.

 Since joining Georgetown University in 2002, he has worked closely with leadership to coordinate student, faculty and staff projects.
-His list of projects include the Office of the Provost and the private residence for the University Provost, PNC Bank, Center for Brain Plasticity and the relocation of the University Investment Office to the Flour Mill office building.
+His list of projects includes the Office of the Provost and the private residence for the University Provost, PNC Bank, Center for Brain Plasticity and the relocation of the University Investment Office to the Flour Mill office building.
 Joseph is the Senior Architect for the new Thompson Athletic Center, Cooper Field and Muslim Prayer projects.